Fed's Kashkari: Jobs report shows why more rate hikes needed - KTVZ

 AP Economics Writer

-WASHINGTON (AP) — The solid U.S. jobs report for October underscores why the Federal Reserve needs to raise interest rates higher than it had previously forecast to control inflation.
-That’s according to Neel Kashkari, president of the Federal Reserve Bank of Minneapolis.
-In an interview with The Associated Press, Kashkari says that at the Fed’s next meeting in December, he expects to issue a higher forecast for where the central bank’s benchmark rate will be next year than he did in September.
-He says the jobs data shows that hiring is healthy despite some slowing in recent months.
+WASHINGTON (AP) — The solid U.S. jobs report for October underscores why the Federal Reserve needs to keep raising interest rates higher than it had previously forecast to control inflation, says Neel Kashkari, president of the Federal Reserve Bank of Minneapolis.
+In an interview with The Associated Press, Kashkari said that at the Fed’s next meeting in December, he expects to issue a higher forecast for where the central bank’s benchmark rate will be next year than he did in September.
+The jobs data showed that hiring is “quite healthy” despite some slowing in recent months, Kashkari said.
+“That tells me we have more work to do to try to cool down the economy and bring demand and supply into balance.”